nogryzko/UCI-HAR-tidydata/CodeBook.md

 |X, Y, Z   |      refer to the dimension the movement was recorded in |

 # Units and normalisation
-Please note that no unites are provided as the data are normalised.
+Please note that no units are provided as the data are normalised.